MechanicalRock/mechanicalrock.github.io/_posts/2023-10-08-amazon_bedrock_part2.markdown

 All these amazing features and optimizations are like extra layers of icing on the cake, but for our project, we're keeping things focused.
 So, while they're fascinating possibilities, we'll save them for another time!

-## Build an story telling app with me
+## Build an Storytelling app with me

 Take a look at the cool diagram below!
 It shows you exactly how our app works at every step: